ahsen10s/ahsen10s.github.io/_posts/2024-05-11-final-portfolio.md

   - Assignments
 ---

 *Below are the embedded files to the two parts of my final portfolio.
-They exist in the asset folder /assets/files as PDFs.*
+They exist in the asset folder /assets/slides/files as PPTXs.*

 # Project Summary